poopyhed444/HostsMod/README.md

 I forked this with the intention of providing a script that will work on Linux and macOS.
 If you run Windows, go to the original repository at https://github.com/GardeningTool/HostsMod

+ If you would like to update to the latest domains (which likely will be very rare), run the reversion script first.

 ### Domains

     mvncentral.net